volodymyrhudyma/blog/content/blog/2020-07-20-a-simple-guilde-to-generics-in-typescript.md

 You can declare a type parameter that is constrained by another type parameter.

-For example, let's create a function that gets a property value from an object by the name.
+For example, let's create a function that retrieves a property value from an object by name.

-We would like to ensure that we’re not accidentally grabbing a property that does not exist so we’ll place a constraint between the two types:
+We want to make sure that we do not accidentally grab a property that does not exist, so we will make a restriction between the two types:

 ```typescript
 const getProperty = <T, K extends keyof T>(obj: T, key: K): number => {